 These artists exemplify the essence of eco-art, blending artistic expression with a commitment to sustainability and environmental awareness.
 Their creations defy conventional art and cultivate a greater understanding of the fragile equilibrium within our planet.

 Eco-art installations serve as a dynamic intersection between art and environmental activism, addressing the pressing issue of climate change.
 This genre has emerged in response to growing ecological concerns.
-It transcends traditional aesthetics, using various mediums like sculpture, installations, photography, and performance art to express environmental consciousness and foster a deeper connection between humans and nature.
+It transcends traditional aesthetics, using various media like sculpture, installations, photography, and performance art to express environmental consciousness and foster a deeper connection between humans and nature.

 Eco-artists engage communities through large-scale creations, inviting active participation in conversations about climate change.
 These interactive artworks enable individuals to get a different perspective on environmental issues.
 A notable example is Olafur Eliasson’s “Ice Watch,” where large ice blocks from Greenland were displayed in city centres, symbolising the melting ice caps and rising sea levels.